-After some of the other books I’ve read in the last year or so, I’m really over psychological thrillers where the female goes off her rocker only for it to be found out that sh’e being gas-lighted. these women need to get the fuck off their drugs and alcohol and get a fucking grip.
+After some of the other books I’ve read in the last year or so, I’m really over psychological thrillers where the female goes off her rocker only for it to be found out that she’s being gas-lighted.
+These women need to get the fuck off their drugs and alcohol and get a fucking grip.
 It really reminded me of The Woman in the Window (and I didn’t really like that either), where she’s supposedly sending texts and emails to herself.

 I didn’t understand why you’d dress the little girl up and then send her off for a bath before dinner just to get her out of the way.
 That was stupid.

 The end was a little confusing and you had to figure it out what happened to Blaire for yourself.

 There were some spelling mistakes for a trad pub book, tsk, tsk.